Anopey/QuestryGameGeneral/README.md

 # QuestryGameGeneral
  + A general-purpose library that is especially useful for game development in C#.
-You can use the dll in the Latest_Release file or just use the source code directly.